compsocialscience/summer-institute/2026/buenos-aires/apply.md

 ## Eligibility

-We invite applicants from advanced Ph.D. students students, postdoctoral researchers, and faculty within 7 years of their Ph.D., who are able to attend the program in National University of San Martín, Buenos Aires, Argentina.
+We invite applicants from advanced Ph.D. students students, postdoctoral researchers, and faculty within 9 years of their Ph.D., who are able to attend the program in National University of San Martín, Buenos Aires, Argentina.

 We welcome applicants from all backgrounds and fields of study, particularly sociology, anthropology, political scientist, history, mathematics, data science, statistcs and computer science.
 About 15 participants will be invited.
 However, there are no restrictions based on citizenship, country of study, or country of employment.

 The Summer Institute aims to bring together computational social scientists across all levels of technical experience.
 Participants with less experience with social science research will be expected to complete additional readings in advance of the Institute, and participants with less experience coding will be expected to complete SICSS boot camp.

-We evaluate applicants along a number of dimensions:
+Applicants will be evaluated across a set of dimensions:

-- research and teaching in the area of computational social science
+- research and teaching in the field of computational social science
-- contributions to public goods, such as creating open source software, curating public datasets, and creating educational opportunities for others
+- contributions to public goods, such as developing open-source software, curating public datasets, and creating educational opportunities for others
-- likelihood to benefit from participation
+- likelihood of benefiting from participation
-- likelihood to contribute to the educational experience of other participants
+- likelihood of contributing to the educational experience of other participants
-- potential to spread computational social science to new intellectual communities and areas of research.
+- potential to disseminate computational social science to new intellectual communities and research areas

-Further, when making our evaluations, we attempt to account for an applicant’s career stage and previous educational opportunities.
+Additionally, in our evaluation process, we aim to take into account each applicant’s career stage and prior educational opportunities.

 ## How To Apply

-Applicants must submit the following documents: 1) a curriculum vitae, 2) a statement (maximum two pages double-spaced) describing:
+To apply as a participant in SICSS, applicants must complete the following form, addressing these dimensions:

-- Your current research
+- their current research
-- Why you want to participate in SICSS-Buenos Aires
+- why they wish to participate in SICSS–Buenos Aires
-- How participation will aid your future research
+- how participation will contribute to their future research
-- Your experience and/or interest in collaborative research.
-Carrying out a collaborative research project is a core component of SICSS-Buenos Aires.
+- their experience and/or interest in collaborative research
-- A possible topic, method, or question you would like to focus on for a collaborative project
+- a possible topic, method, or research question they would like to focus on in a collaborative project

+Applicants must also upload a brief CV detailing their relevant experience.

-**In order to be guaranteed full consideration, all application materials must be submitted by TBD.** All application materials must be submitted through this [Google Form](), which will be online soon.
+**In order to be guaranteed full consideration, all application materials must be submitted by 30/05/2026.** All application materials must be submitted through this [Google Form](), which will be online soon.
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by {decision date not yet determined}, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to [factor_data@unsam.edu.ar](factor_data@unsam.edu.ar).
 Please include the following text as the email header: "[SICSS 2026 Buenos Aires]"